atlassian/data-center-helm-charts/docs/docs/examples/elasticsearch/BITBUCKET_ELASTICSEARCH.md

 helm install elasticsearch --set image.tag="7.9.3" elastic/elasticsearch
 ```
 !!! info "Pre-requisites of Elasticsearch Helm chart"
-    Running the above commands will install Elasticsearch with default configurations, i.e. 3 worker nodes.
+    Running the above commands will install Elasticsearch with default configuration, i.e. 3 worker nodes.
     However, it may not always work out of the box if failed to fulfill pre-requisites for the default installation.
     Some example pre-requisites include:

-    * cpu/memory requests: 1000m/2Gi
+    * CPU/memory requests: 1000m/2Gi
     * pre-configured storage with at least three 30Gi volumes (one for each worker node)

-    Refer to [Elasticsearch values.yaml file](https://github.com/elastic/helm-charts/blob/7.9/elasticsearch/values.yaml){.external} for more detail.
+    Refer to [Elasticsearch values.yaml file](https://github.com/elastic/helm-charts/blob/7.9/elasticsearch/values.yaml){.external} for more details.

 ### Configuring your Bitbucket deployment

-To enable the installed Elasticsearch service you need to configure the service URL under `bitbucket:` in the `values.yaml` file.
+To enable the installed Elasticsearch service you need to configure the service URL under `bitbucket:` stanza in the `values.yaml` file.
-Check the Kubernetes official documentation on how to get [DNS for Services](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#services){.external}.
+Check the Kubernetes official documentation on how to get [DNS record for a service](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#services){.external}.
 ```yaml
 bitbucket:
   elasticSearch: